SAP S/4HANA Cloud ou On-Premise - S4IC, revendeur SAP en Belgique

 Many large enterprises are turning to the Private Cloud Edition because of the advantages of monitoring, flexibility, customization and security it offers.
 The major argument in favor of the Private Cloud Edition is the ability to retain the existing configuration and transaction data with a selective data transition.

 However, the combination of SAP S/4HANA On-Premise and Cloud could be a preferred option for large enterprises due to their organizational structure.
-It also allows to phase the migration and to benefit more quickly from the advantages of SAP S/4HANA.
+It also allows to phase the migration and to benefit more quickly from the advantages of S/4HANA.

 How can we help you?